-Since moving to this position, Joell has had multiple public speaking engagements to Universities, churches, schools, Rotaries, and other passionate community groups.
-She has personally trained over 100 individuals to either teach the Prevention Project curriculum or propose it to new schools/organizations, and she has helped spread the curriculum to two new states.
-Joell uses her passion and creativity to embolden students as leaders in their community, using education to catalyze their actions in mending the fabrics of justice rather than contributing to the problem.
+Joell leads public speaking engagements to Universities, churches, schools, Rotaries, and other passionate community groups.
+She has personally trained over 100 individuals to either teach the Prevention Project curriculum or propose it to new schools/organizations, and she has reached hundreds of youth workers with our In-Depth Training so they have the tools to properly identify and bring safety to students affected by trafficking.
+She was responsible for the expansion of the Prevention Project program to multiple new states, and oversaw the development of the middle school edition of the Prevention Project curriculum.
+It is her biggest joy to see students emboldened as leaders in their community, using the Prevention Project education to catalyze their actions in mending the fabrics of justice rather than contributing to the problem.
 She longs to see the younger generation participating in the fight against human trafficking, caring for their fellow neighbor and using their voice to promote change.
-If you catch Joell outside of work, she will gladly respond to a story about an awkward moment, comments on her Shih tzu CJ, or anything with Basil in it.

 Director of Development

 Heather develops philanthropic strategies for engaging the community both locally and nationally in the fight to end human trafficking.
 She is the power behind RJI’s fundraising development, expressing her creativity and passion through campaigns to fund the work she believes in.

 Heather graduated with her BSN from Virginia Commonwealth University and worked as an RN with Bon Secours Health System from 2012-2017.
 She started out as a RJI volunteer in 2014, coming on staff in January 2017.
 In 2016 she was honored with the distinguished Annual Bon Secours Dedicated Service Award.
 In 2015 she spent three months in Thessaloniki, Greece serving survivors of sex trafficking with the A21 Campaign and ministering to refugees from the middle east.